PytholIsCool/WorldAPI-HEXED-Extended/README.md

 - Reworked the Base64 system
 - Fixed a reference issue

+## Update 3.0.1
+- Added FindTag and FindIcon methods to the Plate class for easier plate handling
+- Haven't tested

   ## Known Bug(s)
 - Applying a QMC-Type Control to a collapsible button group will put the control at the above all other controls by default
 - Custom Main Menu Tabs highlight the profile tab upon clicking